spatialos/gdk-for-unity/docs/modules/mobile/setup-android.md

 ## Install the dependencies

-The dependencies for developing for Android can be installed directly through the Unity Hub:
+The dependencies for developing for Android can be installed directly through the Unity Hub.

 ![]({{assetRoot}}assets/modules/mobile/add-android-dependencies.png)